National Council for Accreditation of Teacher Education (NCATE) Accredited

 EDU 501 SEMINAR FOR THE REFLECTIVE TEACHER (to be taken early in the program) 3

-SPF 503 EDUCATION PSYCHOLOGY (undergraduate equivalent acceptable) 0-3
+SPF 503 EDUCATION PSYCHOLOGY (undergraduate equivalent is acceptable) 3

 EDU 671 THEORY, RESEARCH, AND PRACTICE IN SCIENCE INSTRUCTION 3

-EDU 511 METHODS OF TEACHING ENGLISH LANGUAGE ARTS (EDU 546 is a prerequisite; 45 hours of field experience) 6
+EDU 511 METHODS OF TEACHING ENGLISH LANGUAGE ARTS (Prerequisites apply.)
+6

-EDU 682 TEACHING MATHEMATICS IN THE ELEMENTARY SCHOOL (45 hours of field experience) 6
+EDU 682 TEACHING MATHEMATICS AND SCIENCE IN THE ELEMENTARY SCHOOL (Prerequisites apply) 6

 EDU 500 PRACTICUM IN EDUCATION 6